ferhatelmas/tc/readme.md

 `IsValid` checks if number is a possible correct identification number.

-`IsValidFor` checks if number belongs to given the person identified by given first name, last name and birth year.
+`IsValidFor` checks if number belongs to the person identified by given first name, last name and birth year.

+### Related

+For more information about number itself, see [Turkish Identification Number on Wikipedia](https://en.wikipedia.org/wiki/Turkish_Identification_Number).

 ### License